kumskov/CycleSearcher/README.md

 Use 'make all' to compile everything.

-graphcrunch has everyting you need, graphdump is outdated, don't bother
+graphcrunch has everyting you need, graphdump is outdated

+currently supports only YUM-style repositories (.hdlist info files) import and .dot file export

-type help in graphcrunch to see what's up
+type help in graphcrunch to see more info

+first load a parser and an exporter, then load file

 proper readme when this program will have proper interface